 6. Nail Down Installation- Nailing or stapling down wood floor is the most common and preferred install method.
 Many wood floor professionals choose this method if a wood subfloor in form of plywood exists in the house.

 7. Glue Down Installation- The glue down installation method involves the use of an adhesive to adhere flooring to its base.
-This method of installation is common used for engineered flooring and certain solid flooring that is manufactured specifically for this type of installation.
+This method of installation is common used for engineered wood flooring and certain solid flooring that is manufactured specifically for this type of installation.
 Professionals use this type of installation when the subfloor is a concrete slab.
 This type of installation can also be used for adding a wood accent wall to a room.